Guide

 Improve your solvency:

-- Attract investors: Increase equity to improve your asset-to-liability ratio
+• Attract investors: Bring in equity capital to strengthen your asset-to-liability ratio.

-- Restructure debt: Renegotiate, refinance, or consolidate loans for better terms
+• Restructure debt: Renegotiate or refinance existing loans for better terms and lower interest rates.

 Improve your liquidity: